wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

 * Transactions that are sent on behalf of the dApp.
 * Transactions that invoke the dApp.
-* Exchange transactions in which the dApp is one the order sender.
+* Exchange transactions in which the dApp is one of the order sender.
 * Transactions with fee in a sponsored asset issued by dApp.

-At the same time, any transfers in favor of dApp, leases and lease cancellations are allowed.
+Meanwhile, any transfers in favor of dApp, leases to dApp, and cancellations of leases to dApp are allowed.

 ## Blockchain Data Usage